PoisotLab/SpeciesDistributionToolkit.jl/Fauxcurrences/docs/index.md

 Note that for a small number of iterations (like we used here), this improvement is unlikely to be very large; note also that the returns (in terms of improvement over time) are very much diminishing.
+The good news is that re-starting the process is as easy as running the loop with calls to `step!` again, as the packages has modified the matrices, and is ready to restart at any time.

 You can also look at the per-matrix score, out of all the distance bins (set as a package-wide variable, `Fauxcurrences._number_of_bins`, which you are